gbagolin/DRL_Mapless_Navigation/README.md

 | <img src="img/Figure12.png" alt="The reward increases as time step increases.
 The avarage max reward is around 50"> | <img src="img/Figure13.png" alt="The avarage max reward of DDQN is around 80 while the avarage max reward of PPO is around 50. "> |

 We investigated further, trying to train the network for 1M steps.
+In Figure 14, the avarage reward of the agent is present.
 Even after 1M steps, the avarage max reward of PPO2 (70), is lower than the avarage max reward of DDQN, (80), which had been trained only for 500k steps.
 We conclude that PPO2 performes worse than DDQN in this environment.